 Asbestos testing includes:

-Asbestos surveys are required to obtain a demolition permit from local authorities for demolition or extensive remodeling of commercial structures, and asbestos surveys are also typically requested for commercial real estate transactions.
+Asbestos surveys are required to obtain a demolition permit from local authorities for demolition or extensive remodeling of commercial structures, and they are also typically requested for commercial real estate transactions.

 If you need an asbestos survey, CFL will request an opportunity to walk-thru the structure to determine the appropriate number of suspected asbestos-containing building materials (ACBMs) that will need to be collected for lab analysis.
 Then, based on this information, CFL will provide you with a confirmed quote for the asbestos survey.

 CFL conducts asbestos surveys in accordance with AHERA standards.
-Our asbestos surveys include:
+They include:

 The report will be emailed to you typically within 3 - 5 business days after onsite sampling is completed.